Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Introduction

 In this paper, we propose a unified vertex motion video stabilization and stitching framework for the surround-view systems of tractor-trailer wheeled robots.
 To strike a balance between alignment accuracy and computational efficiency, we adopt a strategy similar to MeshFlow \citep{meshflow}, which exclusively estimates the displacement of mesh vertices in image coordinates.
 For intra-frames (different temporal frames within a video), the displacement of each vertex will be temporally accumulated to estimate camera motion and then smoothed to stabilize the videos.
 Concerning inter-frames between adjacent cameras, the detected feature motions will be propagated to the vertices of corresponding frames, and the estimated motion field will guide the alignment of matching frames.
-Temporal trajectories and stitching profiles will be jointly optimized to generate a steady surround view panorama.
+Temporal trajectories and stitching profiles will be jointly optimized to generate a steady surround-view panorama.

-In brief, our main contributions are as follows: \begin{itemize} \item We propose a novel mesh-based unified vertex motion model that can simultaneously represent both stabilization motion and stitching motion.
-This unified approach allows us to capture image variations caused by stabilization and stitching in both temporal and spatial dimensions. \item We introduce a new joint optimization formulation that considers the combined effects of stitching and stabilization.
-By approximating the total cost as a weighted sum of stitching cost and stabilization cost, we can adjust the weights to enhance either stitching or stabilization effects. \item We have implemented a practical hardware and software solution for a surround-view system that can be deployed on tractor-trailer wheeled robots.
+In brief, our main contributions are as follows: \begin{itemize} \item We design a Dual Independence Stabilization Motion Fields Estimation method that independently characterizes motion patterns of the tractor and trailer units.
+Through joint optimization propagation, it achieves bidirectional motion consistency while preserving maximum information fidelity, effectively addressing object ambiguities induced by asynchronous vibration patterns. \item We propose a Random Plane based Stitching Motion Estimation method, which directly derives pixel-level displacements from feature motions without relying on pose estimation or geometric priors.
+By modeling spatial deformations as stochastic adaptive planes, this method resolves dynamic ghosting artifacts caused by articulated pose variations. \item We develop a Unified Vertex Motion Estimation method, which estimates spatiotemporal motions, including those in non-overlapping regions.
+The corresponding joint optimization framework accounting for combined stitching-stabilization effects solves the problem of distortion propagation through low-overlapping regions that cause catastrophic geometric distortion amplification. \item We have implemented a practical hardware and software solution for a surround-view system that can be deployed on tractor-trailer wheeled robots.
 Extensive experiments were conducted to validate the proposed approach. \end{itemize}